wonderminah/inquoter/README.md

 › npx create-expo-app --template

-✖ Choose a template: › minimal             bare and minimal, just the essentials to get you started ➜  Projects npx create-expo-app reminote --template blank Creating an Expo project using the blank template.
+✖ Choose a template: › minimal             bare and minimal, just the essentials to get you started ➜  Projects npx create-expo-app inquoter --template blank Creating an Expo project using the blank template.

 ✔ Downloaded and extracted project files.